 Treatment for Toilet Flushing

 To make a long story short and to keep non-pump engineers awake, size your pump system to match the standard municipal water supply in both pressure and flow.
 Also, make it as reliable as possible and do not make it too complicated.
-Choose a designer and installer that understand this and are willing to service your system post start up.
-Pumping and control issues are the most common headache with arinwater systems and require good design and proper maintenance to work right.
+Choose a designer and installer that understand this and are willing to service your system post-startup.
+Pumping and control issues are the most common headache with rainwater systems and require good design and proper maintenance to work right.

 Rainwater collection can be an extremely viable water source for the hospitality industry and is as of yet rather underutilized.
-As water management challenges become more recognized both on the water supply as well as stormwater mangement side, we see a much wider adoption of rainwater collection in hotels and restaurants.
+As water management challenges become more recognized both on the water supply as well as the stormwater management side, we see much wider adoption of rainwater collection in hotels and restaurants.